timm/lump/README.md

 - Knows how to pretty-print itself (while hiding secret slots; i.e. those starting with the underscore character `_`).

-For BASH users, s set of useful shell commands are loaded using
+For BASH users, a set of useful shell commands are loaded using

-    . .lump
+    . etc/lump

-This code:
+This code

-- Creates some useful functions; e.g.
-  - `doco` :  regenerates `README.md`
-- Creates some useful short-cut alias; e.g.
-  - `gp` = commit all files, push them back to the web (via git)
-  - `reload` = reload `.lump` (usful if you edit that file and want to access the updated functionality).
 - Ensures that `.gitignore`, `.travis.yml`, `.var/vimrc` `.var/.tumuxrc` exists
 - Ensures that `vi` will use `.var/bashrc`  and `tmux` will use `.var/tmuxrc`

+To see the command defined by `etc/lump`, after doing `. etc/lump` then:

+    usage